BUDAPEST

 Equally impressive is the Hungarian Parliament Building, which stands as one of the largest and most prominent parliament buildings in the world.
 Its stunning architecture is highlighted by numerous domes and spires, and guided tours offer insights into the political history of Hungary, along with access to the ornate interior.

-Finally, a visit to Gellért Hill should not be overlooked.
+A visit to Gellért Hill should not be overlooked.
 This vantage point provides panoramic views of the city and is home to the iconic Citadel, built in the mid-19th century.
 The hill is a popular spot for both locals and tourists, especially during sunset, allowing visitors to capture the beauty of Budapest in all its glory.

-Where to Stay: The Best Hotels in Budapest
+Where to Stay in Budapest

 Budapest, known for its stunning architecture and rich history, offers a variety of accommodation options that cater to diverse traveler preferences.
 Here, we present a selection of highly-rated hotels that are ideal for your stay in this beautiful city.